Taekeiro/Portfolio/STLC/test plan.md

 ### **2. Scope of Testing**

 #### **In Scope**
 - **Core functionalities of new features** (Rating, Age Verification, Shipping Cost Calculation).
 - **User interactions with these features**, including login dependencies.
 - **Integration with existing checkout and purchase flows.**
-- **Frontend and backend validation of age verification.**
 - **Usability testing to ensure ease of use and clarity.**
-- **Performance testing for dynamic calculations under various conditions.**

 #### **Out of Scope**
+- Load testing beyond expected usage scenarios.
 - Security validation of third-party payment gateways.
-- Backend database performance optimization.
-- Load testing beyond expected usage scenarios.
+- Integration with external APIs not controlled by GroceryMate.

+---

+### **2.1 User Analysis**

+#### **Target Users**
+- **Age Groups**: Primarily adults aged 18-60, including young professionals and busy families.
+- **Technical Know-how**: Moderate to high; users are familiar with online shopping platforms and mobile applications.
+- **Goals**: Efficient grocery shopping, easy product comparisons, and convenient delivery scheduling.

 ---

 ### **3. Testing Approach**

 #### **Testing Strategy**
 1. **Exploratory Testing** (Initial Phase)
    - Conduct unscripted testing to identify usability issues and edge cases.
    - Explore potential user paths, including error handling.

 2. **Structured Test Execution**
    - Develop test cases based on feature specifications.
    - Execute functional, usability, performance, and security tests.

 3. **Regression Testing**
    - Ensure new features do not introduce issues into existing workflows.

 #### **Types of Testing**
 - **Functional Testing:** Validate expected behavior of each new feature.
 - **Usability Testing:** Assess ease of use from a customer’s perspective.
 - **Performance Testing:** Ensure real-time calculations work efficiently.